Chromosomal anomalies and other conditions

 Diagnostic tests can give you a yes or no answer – yes, your baby has a condition, or no, your baby doesn’t have a condition.
 Diagnostic tests can also detect a wider range of chromosomal anomalies.

-Screening results use words like ‘high risk’ or ‘screen positive’ and ‘low risk’ or ‘screen negative’.
-The results might also show your risk as a number – for example, ‘1 in 500’.
+Screening results use words like ‘high risk’ or ‘screen positive’ and ‘low risk’ or ‘screen negative’ to describe the chance of chromosomal anomalies or other conditions in your baby.
+The results might also show your chance as a number – for example, ‘1 in 500’.
 If you’re not sure what the result means for you and your baby, it’s OK to ask your doctor or midwife to explain.

 Screening tests for chromosomal anomalies and other conditions